FlowFuse/website/src/handbook/peopleops/code-of-conduct.md

 The following behaviors are considered harassment and are unacceptable within our community:

- - Violence, threats of violence or violent language directed against another person.
+ - Violence, threats of violence, or violent language directed against another person.
- - Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.
+ - Sexist, racist, homophobic, transphobic, [ableist](https://en.wikipedia.org/wiki/Ableism) or otherwise discriminatory jokes and language.
  - Posting or displaying sexually explicit or violent material.
  - Posting or threatening to post other people’s personally identifying information ("doxing").
  - Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.